Bieine/Articles-Resources/README.md

  The explanation is that your Azure App Registration (used in your Airflow fabric_test connection) is registered as a public client.
 But you're providing a client secret, which is not allowed for public clients.
 So I omitted the Client Secret of the SPN and my DAG run without any issue.

-After saving the new connection you might get an "500 Internal Server Error", refresh the page and you should see your connection.
+After saving the new connection you might get an "500 Internal Server Error" (I got them repeatedly), refresh the page and you should see your connection.

 ![airflow](./images/airflow_8.png)